-No non-elected person shall be nominated or confirmed to serve on more than one board, committee, or commission at any one time.
+No non-elected person shall be nominated or confirmed by the Board of Supervisors to serve on more than one board, committee, or commission at any one time.
 The prohibition does not apply to multiple appointments created by specifying certain representative memberships, expressly created by the Board of Supervisors.